BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_11.md

 :name: fig:funnel_leapgrog
 :width: 8.00in
 Three HMC trajectories *around* a 2D Neal's funnel.
 This kind geometry turns up in centered hierarchical models.
-We can see that all these trajectories when wrong.
-We call this kind these divergences and we can used as diagnostics of the HMC samplers.
+We can see that all these trajectories went wrong.
+We call this kind of trajectories divergences and can be used as a diagnostic of HMC samplers.
 ```

 Both Figures {numref}`fig:normal_leapgrog` and